hille721/simple-photo-gallery-bulkcreation/README.rst

 ==================

 The configuration file is in a simple ini format.
-At first there has to be a general DEFAULT section with some general setting.
+At first there has to be a general DEFAULT section with some general settings.
 Then there is one section per gallery.

 .. code-block::